Washington, D.C., DC · District of Columbia

 Washington, D.C., DC Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Washington, D.C..
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Washington, D.C..

 Today's pollen count in Washington, D.C.

-Today in Washington, D.C., District of Columbia, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+Today in Washington, D.C., District of Columbia, the forecasted pollen level is high with an allergy index of 4.
+The primary allergen is Oak.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Washington, D.C..
 Actual exposure can vary by neighborhood, weather, and time outdoors.